marcduiker/event-sponsor-checklist/README.md

 - How to start a conversation when attendees stop by the booth.
   - Questions to find out if the attendee is part of your target audience.
   - Concrete examples of how your product/service is helping organizations.
 Use specific numbers to indicate increase in efficiency or reduction in cost.
+- Describe the _Next Best Steps_ for your audience.

 ## During the event